azadxp/lx_start/06 Initial Server Setup with Ubuntu.md

 **Setup SSH Key Authentication:**
 Set up SSH key authentication for the new user to allow secure remote access to the server.
  07 ssh keys create.md
+# If the root Account Uses SSH Key Authentication

 **Configure the Firewall:**
 Configure the firewall to restrict incoming and outgoing traffic to only necessary services.